 The labels that have been given to recent generations are actually very telling of the rapidly escalating levels of alienation we are now seeing in society—and which the internet, while providing superficial relief for, is propagating and spreading at an exponential rate.
 While previous generations have been given the positive monikers the ‘Builders’ and the ‘Baby Boomers’, the generations who have followed are referred to as the ‘X generation’, the ‘Y generation’, and now the ‘Z generation’, which, according to Wikipedia, comprises ‘people born between the mid-1990s and late 2000s’.
 The Canadian writer Douglas Coupland defined a Generation X’er as one who ‘lives an X sort of life—cerebral, alienated, seriously concerned with cool’ (The Sydney Morning Herald, 22 Aug.
 1994)—qualities that are all associated with having had to adjust to an extremely soul-devastated existence.
 The adolescent psychologist Michael Carr-Gregg said that ‘Generation Y is being ravaged by depression, anxiety and stress disorders’ (Miranda Devine, ‘Face it, we are all narcissists now’, The Sydney Morning Herald, 3 Sep.
 2009).
 So what exactly did we mean when we applied such valueless, end play lettering to these X, Y, Z generations?
 The answer is that they each represent an advanced state of terminal alienation.
 And the question left hanging is, what comes after Z?
-(Note that the terminal level of alienation apparent in the ‘Y-generation’, those born between 1982 and 1998, who are also known as ‘Millennials’, are described in some detail in my book Death by Dogma, and in Freedom Essays 55 and 59 on the WTM home page.)
+(Note that the terminal level of alienation apparent in the ‘Y-generation’, those born between 1982 and 1998, who are also known as ‘Millennials’, and in subsequent generations, is described in some detail in my book Death by Dogma, and in Freedom Essays 55 and 59 on the WTM home page.)